City Spotlight Series

 On November 1, 2022, Kenny McDonald, President and CEO of the Columbus Partnership and David Roberts, Chief Innovation Officer of Indiana Economic Development Corporation updated U.S.-based foreign media on regional developments to build the economy of the future, including the microelectronics and the semiconductor talent pipeline.
 The region, also known as “Silicon Prairie,” is on the forefront of this growing strategic industry for the United States – from collaborating with the education sector to strengthening the semiconductor supply chain following the signing of the U.S. CHIPS and Science Act.
 President Biden attended Intel’s groundbreaking in September 2022 of a new $20 billion semiconductor manufacturing facility in Central Ohio.
 Journalists reporting for audiences based in Japan, Korea, Nigeria, Switzerland, and Taiwan as well as globally through Al Jazeera English, participated in the virtual press briefing.

-Tim Kelly, Mayor of Chattanooga, Tennessee, joins the FPC for a conversation on his city generally and specifically its digital infrastructure and commitment to sustainability.
+Tim Kelly, Mayor of Chattanooga, Tennessee, joined the FPC for a conversation on his city generally and specifically its digital infrastructure and commitment to sustainability.
 Chattanooga is home to fast, cheap, and widespread internet service and reportedly America’s first citywide gigabit network.
 The high-speed broadband network built by Chattanooga’s electric utility has generated nearly $2.7 billion in economic benefits since it was built more than a decade ago, according to an economic analysis.
 It helped generate an estimated 9,516 jobs, helped attract $110 million in research projects and has lured an extra $244 million in business ventures to Chattanooga using the fiber-optic network.

 The NYFPC hosted Houston International and Trade Director Christopher Olson and Bob Harvey, President and CEO of the Greater Houston Partnership.
 Olson spoke about the Mayor’s leadership of the Climate Mayors and Houston’s Climate Action Plan to make the city carbon neutral by 2050.